Contributed By Aiyon Abogados SLP

-Carriers are entitled to opt for the above limitation of liability regime or to apply the limitation of liability regime under the Convention on Limitation of Liability for Maritime Claims (LLMC 76/96).
+Carriers are entitled to opt for the aforementioned limitation of liability regime or to apply the limitation of liability regime under the Convention on Limitation of Liability for Maritime Claims (LLMC 76/96).

 The carrier can establish a claim for damages against the shipper for misdeclaration of cargo, as established in Article 260 of the SSA.
 Other remedies are the right to discharge the cargo in certain circumstances and the right to destroy it in the case of dangerous goods (following Article 232 of the SSA).
-There has been no recently published judgment on these SSA provisions, up to January 2021.
+Up to January 2023, no relevant judgment on these SSA provisions has been published.

 The time bar to file a claim for lost or damaged cargo is one year.
-This time limit applies to either contractual or tort claims.
+This time limit applies to both contractual and tort claims.

 The Hague-Visby Rules provide that this time bar can be extended by agreement of the parties (ie, a time extension).
 The time bar cannot be interrupted by a letter of demand to the respondent.
 If the claim is not filed within that one-year period or within the time extension, the action is time-barred.

-Spain is a member state of the International Convention on Arrest of Ships signed at Geneva on 12 March 1999 (hereinafter the 1999 Arrest Convention) that came into force on 14 September 2011.
+Spain is a member state of the International Convention on Arrest of Ships signed at Geneva on 12 March 1999 (the “1999 Arrest Convention”) that came into force on 14 September 2011.

-The domestic law that covers the ship arrest in the Spain is the Spanish Shipping Act, in its Article 470 et seq, and the provisions regulating general conservatory measures that can be found in the Spanish Code of Civil Procedure 1/2000, January 7th (Articles 721 et seq)
+The domestic law that covers ship arrest in Spain is the Spanish Shipping Act (SSA), in its Articles 470 et seq, and in the provisions regulating general conservatory measures that can be found in the Spanish Code of Civil Procedure 1/2000, January 7th (Articles 721 et seq).

-Furthermore, the SSA, in its Articles 122 et seq., also provides that maritime liens shall be governed by the 1993 Lien Convention.
+Furthermore, the SSA, in its Articles 122 et seq, also provides that maritime liens be governed by the 1993 Lien Convention.

 Accordingly, and as established in Article 4.1 of the Lien Convention, the following claims are considered liens: